jessicakallberg/weatherApp/README.md

 # Weather Application

 ## Description
 This is a web application built to tell you current weather as well as the forecasting weather for the next five days.
 I used a few api's to render the information depending on the location.
 A geo code to find the latitude and longitude of the location that was searched for.
 Followed by two weather api's to render the current and 5 day forecasted weather.
+Local storage was also utilized for this project.

 ## Installation